 I am a member of a local writing group where I can read my work and get limited feedback.
 There are groups that focus on critiquing with more depth.

-The important thing is to get honest, unbiased feedback on your work before you send it out into the world.
-No, that means Aunt Jane, grandma, or your best friend probably aren’t your best resources for this step.
+The important thing is to get honest, unbiased feedback on your work before you send it into the world.
+Aunt Jane, grandma, or your best friend probably aren’t your best resources for this step.

 Only if you gain some distance from your work will you be able to edit it with the proper amount of callousness.
 No, that isn’t your soul on the page.
 Even if it feels like it sometime.